meilisearch/documentation/guides/main_concepts/search.md

 The returned results are **sorted according to a set of consecutive rules called [ranking rules](/guides/main_concepts/relevancy.md#ranking-rules)**.
 You can delete existing rules, add new ones, or even change the order in which they are executed.

 You can also **configure the [search parameters](/guides/advanced_guides/search_parameters.md)** to refine your search even further.

+## Features

+### Search as you type

+Also called instant search, results are displayed while you are still inputting your query.
+Showed results are changed in real-time whenever you type additional text in the search box.

+### Typo tolerance

+Instead of letting typos ruin your search experience, MeiliSearch will find the results you expect.

+### Synonyms

+Search should not be limited by some specific words.

+### Languages support

+MeiliSearch supports Latin-based languages, English, and Kanji characters.

 ### Give it a try!